zefhub/zef-docs/docs/graph-ql-getting-started.md

 ```

 #### Recap
-In this tutorial, we learned how to set up a GraphQL API with Zef and saw how the Ariadne data model can be seamlessly integrated with the Zef data model.
+In this tutorial, we learned how to set up a GraphQL API with Zef.
 We explored how to write custom resolvers using ZefOps, and also briefly introduced the effect system for Zef called ZefFX.

 With these tools, we can easily build an end-to-end database and backend system using Zef.
 One key advantage of using Zef is that it allows us to write both the database and backend in pure Python code.
 This makes it easier to maintain and update the codebase, and reduces the potential for errors that can arise from having separate codebases for different components of the system.